chanjaso1/memory-appender/README.md

 ### a.
 Any special Instructions if needed
 When cloning the repository, the project should be added as a maven project when it is prompted.
+If it is not prompted, then it is already a maven project.

 #### It is assumed that VisualVM is already installed with the standalone and in Intellij
 1. Open VisualVM